Pokemon-fan/Voice-based-Home-Automation/README.md

 # iot_prj

-A new Flutter application for a smart home system to connect alll your appliances to your phone through the cloud.
+A new Flutter application for a smart home system to connect all your appliances to your phone through the cloud.
 Futhur development will be notified.